 PSYCHEDELIC REVOLUTION BEGINS IN PSYCHEDELIC EDUCATION

-We offer a hybrid residential-online three year curriculum, with an hour intensity of 1.200 hours.
+Our serious and profound hybrid residential-online three year curriculum has an hour intensity of 1.400 hours plus dissertation (for those in the MA or PhD pathways).
 We emphasize in therapeutic models of transpersonal psychotherapy, knowledge and healing interventions from core shamanic lineages, and insights from modern psychedelic medicine research.
-The Psychedelic Therapy Training is a not-for-profit project from the ONCA Foundation.
+The Psychedelic Therapy Training is a non-profit project from AWE Foundation.

 INTEGRATING TRANSPERSONAL PSYCHOTHERAPY, INDIGENOUS WISDOM, AND FINDINGS FROM MODERN CONSCIOUSNESS RESEARCH

 We have two ten-day intensives each year for a total of six intensives throughout the program.